codenova-spark/farm-to-computer/README.md

 ## Problem

-How are warming global temperatures affecting cherry growing seasons and yields?
+How do temperature fluctuations affect Michigan cherry season?

 ### Cherries and Michigan